dreamcatcher-tech/network/Inbox/2025-07-03 1522 correct artifact scope in napps.md

 dispatch would get passed a receive function in the context for them to poke out.

 artifact.tx would pop the action out inside the provider container ?

+provider operations don't need to know the latest commit - they are about marshalling everything to prepare for napps that execute on a given commit, so they purposefully do not have any concept of latest, since they are pure side effects.

+so it is meaningless to provide them with an artifact item in their context.

+they do need a transmit function that allows for actions to come in that need user operated containers.